St Colman's High and Sixth Form College: Attainment

 Between 2021 and 2023, St Colman's High consistently reached over 90% in the number of pupils attaining 5 GCSE qualifications at A*–C. In 2021, the number of pupils attaining 5 GCSE, including English and Maths, at grades A*–C was 75%, before falling slightly to 69% the following year.
 By 2023, the percentage increased, with 70% of pupils attaining in this area.
 Attainment figures based on the number of pupils attaining 7 GCSE qualifications, including English and Maths, at grades A*–C in 2021 stood at 74% with a decrease to 62% the following year, before rising to 70% in 2023.

 Attainment based on pupil performance at A level qualifications, achieving 2 A*–C grades in 2021 stood at 84%, increasing to 89% the following year.
 By 2023, it had fallen to 86% of pupils.
 In the same category, pupils attaining 3 A*–C grades at Level A in 2021 was 56%, however, by 2023, this had fallen to only 47% of pupils across the school.
 When comparing the percentage of pupils who passed all examinations entered at A Level, 96% passed all qualifications in 2021, whilst 94% and 100% achieved a pass in all qualifications at A Level in 2022 and 2023 respectively.

 The number of pupils achieving five or more GCSE qualifications, or equivalents, between grades A*-C remains above the national average across Northern Ireland.

 Associated primaries

-As of 2025, St Colman's High has 38 affiliated primary schools, ranging from as far as the city of Belfast, Ardlgass, Newcastle, Saintfield and Ballygowan.
+As of 2025, St Colman's High has 38 affiliated primary schools, ranging from as far as the city of Belfast, Ardglass, Newcastle, Saintfield and Ballygowan.